St. Martin’s Anglican Church: A Traditional Anglican Church

 - The Thirty-nine Articles of Religion – Though these are not a Confession (such as the Westminster, Heidelberg, or even the Catechism of the Catholic Church), they provide significant insight into our Anglican faith.

 - The Catechism – Catechism is a teaching tool which presents key aspects of the faith through a series of questions and answers.
 Our Catechism is included in the Book of Common Prayer.
-The answers of the Catechism are expanded and explained in the Error!
-Hyperlink reference not valid., also in the Prayer Book.
+The answers of the Catechism are expanded and explained in the Prayer Book.

 - What is an Anglican, by Conciliar Anglican